Revealing Incommensurability between Device-Independent Randomness, Nonlocality, and Entanglement using Hardy and Hardy-type Relations: Certification of DI certified randomness using the Cabello-Liang-Li relations

-Here we consider a variant of Hardy relations, namely, the CL relations which have also been used for showing \cite{cabello, liang} quantum nonlocality independent of Bell type inequalities.
-Now, in the following we will show that the simultaneous validity of all the CL relations contradicts the Factorisability Condition given by Eq.~(\ref{fact}).
+Here we consider a variant of the Hardy relations, namely, the CLL relations which have also been used for showing \cite{cabello, liang} quantum nonlocality independent of the Bell type inequalities.
+In the following, we will show that the simultaneous validity of all the CLL relations contradicts the factorisability condition given by Eq.~(\ref{fact}).